luckymrwang/go-frames/web-frame/01-standard/README.md

 	"net/http"
 )

-// HandlerFunc defines the request handler used by gee type HandlerFunc func(http.ResponseWriter, *http.Request)
+// HandlerFunc defines the request handler used by spirit type HandlerFunc func(http.ResponseWriter, *http.Request)

 // Engine implement the interface of ServeHTTP